emacsattic/call-graph/README.md

 ## Preparations

-Since currenly the implementation is based on GNU Global.
+Since currently the implementation is based on GNU Global.
 It's just recursively use global to find the caller of current function and eventually build up this call-graph tree.